Secchu/Secchu/README.md

 - 👋 Hi, I’m @Secchu
 - 👀 I’m interested in AWS, C# .Net, Software Development, Networking and Administration
 - 🌱 I’m currently learning AWS, Python, C#, Cisco Networking and Linux
-- 📫 How to reach me : duongchu@hotmail.com

 <!---
 Secchu/Secchu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.